CLOSE X

 By Jim Ferri

-The British have been mucking about in their gardens ever since Roman times and still take such delight in it that you find beautiful gardens all over the country.
-Ranging from little plots outside a kitchen doors to vast parkland surrounding palatial manor houses, they can be places of incredible beauty.
+After all, the British have been mucking about in their gardens ever since Roman times.
+And they still take such delight in it that you find beautiful gardens all over the country.
+Ranging from little plots outside a kitchen door to vast parkland surrounding palatial manor houses, many are places of incredible beauty.

 Kew Gardens, Brentford / photo: Laura Nolte English garden tours